rehierl/node-tree-outliner/3-basic-design/3-6-3-close-modifiers.md

 **type-1 sectioning nodes**
-they can in principle also have a rank value - however a subsequent t1 section can not become a subsection of a closed presequent section - rank values are with regards to open sections - a t1 rank can only refer to presequent t2 sections -
+they can in principle also have a rank value - however a subsequent t1 section can not become a subsection of a closed presequent t1 section - rank values are with regards to open sections - a t1 rank can only refer to presequent t2 sections -

-plot twist: the rank in its original/natural form is a user-defined outline depth
+plot twist: a rank value is essentially a user-defined outline depth

 i.e. add the section to the tree such that it has the given outline depth - that is the top-down perspective - close the last couple of open section such